My Notes

 credit, when possible.
 I cite sources for original artwork or graphics, often from science sites.

 Citations: I cite sources within the post and at the end via hyperlinks.
 But this is not an academic paper, so my citations aren’t properly footnoted.
-Where there are no citations but lots of information, I have attempted to list all sources.
+Where there are no citations but lots of information, I list all sources.
 Scientific sources are all credible and reliable.

-My Tables: All colorful tables are original, unless otherwise noted.
+My Charts and Graphics: All colorful charts and many graphics are original, unless otherwise noted.
 I use them to enliven some “dry scientific” texts and definitions, especially when they come from multiple sources, and to compare and contrast concepts.
 It’s a way to see a lot of information at a glance.
 The other benefit of the tables: they’re easy to skip over if you’re not interested.
-But sometimes it’s the detail that’s actually surprising.

 Mistakes: Truly, I don’t pretend to be an expert, and I’ve tried hard to get it right.
 If you catch a mistake, please correct me kindly.